thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    return YES;
 	}

-The `UIWindow` class handles presenting views onto the screen of the device.
+The `UIWindow` class handles the task of presenting views onto the device's screen.
 In the app delegate, the method should already set `self.window` to an instance of `UIWindow`.

 To set an instance of `HUMMapViewController` as the initial view controller that we see, we need to add `#import "HUMMapViewController.h"` near the top of the `HUMAppDelegate.m`.
-If we don't, the compiler will throw an error since the app delegate needs to be aware of a class before instantiating an instance of it.
+If we don't, the compiler will throw an error, since the app delegate needs to be aware of a class before instantiating an instance of it.

-So, let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController =
-	        [[HUMMapViewController alloc] init];`.
+So let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController = [[HUMMapViewController alloc] init];`.
 Since we want to push new views on top of this map view controller, we also initialize a `UINavigationController` with the map view controller as its root view controller.
-Now, when we want to show the user new view controllers we can just push them onto that navigation controller.
+Now, when we want to show the user new view controllers, we can just push them onto that navigation controller.

-Finally, set that navigation controller as the window's `rootViewController`.
+Next, set that navigation controller as the window's `rootViewController`.
 This will make the map view controller (since it is the only view controller in the navigation view controller's stack) the first view controller we see on a fresh launch of the app.

-Lastly, call `makeKeyAndVisible` on the window to make the window visible so you can see your views on the device screen.
+Finally, call `makeKeyAndVisible` on the window to make the window visible.
+This is so you can see your views on the device screen.

 Run the app and you'll see an instance of your `HUMMapViewController`!

 ### Create the MapView

 Inside your implementation file, create a new property called `mapView`.
-Alternatively, you can place this property in the header file, but keeping properties private by placing them in the hidden interface located in the implementation file is preferable if possible.
+Alternatively, you can place this property in the header file.
+It's preferable, if possible, to keep properties private by placing them in the hidden interface located in the implementation file.

 Also, declare that the `HUMMapViewController` conforms to the `MKMapViewDelegate` protocol by adding `<MKMapViewDelegate>`.
 This allows the `HUMMapViewController` to respond to delegate messages that the `mapView` sends.